 He married a cousin, Christianna (Christina") Dumbauld (1842-1924), daughter of Jonathan and Elizabeth (Dull) Dumbauld and granddaughter of George and Christina (Younkin) Dumbauld of New Centerville, Somerset County.

-They produced a dozen children -- George Newton Schrock, John Hudson Schrock, Susan E. Flanigan, Albert Andrew Schrock, Cora Sechler, Elizabeth Dull, Charles E. Schrock, Harry B. Schrock, Jennie Schrock, Dr. Edward Schrock, Erastus Schrock and Jane Savannah Schrock.
+They produced a dozen children -- George Newton Schrock, John Hudson Schrock, Susan E. Flanigan, Albert Andrew Schrock, Cora Sechler, Elizabeth Dull, Charles E. Schrock, Harry Beecher Schrock, Jennie Wilhelm, Dr. Edward Schrock, Erastus Schrock and Jane Savannah Schrock.

 They are buried in the Kingwood Church of God Cemetery.
 Their grave marker inscriptions were recorded during the Great Depression by laborers of the Works Progress Administration (WPA).
 Today the impressive marker is still standing and the texts are very legible.

 Son George "Newton" Schrock (1866-1937) was born on Feb.
 9, 1866.
 He married Cora Weller ( ? - ? ) and Nellie Lucas ( ? - ? ).
 His children were John Schrock and Maude Hastie.
 Their home in 1911-1937 was in Somerset, at 220 West Patriot Street.
-Newton was a longtime furniture store merchant in Somerset.
-When his uncle George Dumbauld died in 1928, Newton was named in the news obituary in the Connellsville Daily Courier.
+Circa 1911, he served as a constable in Somerset and was actvie in arresting unlicensed brewers.
+Newton later was a furniture store merchant in Somerset.
+When his uncle George Dumbauld died in 1928, Newton was well-known enough to be named in the news obituary in the Connellsville Daily Courier.
 Newton contracted cancer of the prostate and liver and quit working on July 2, 1936.
 Seven months later, he died on Jan.
 31, 1937, just eight days shy of his 71st birthday.
 He was laid to rest in Somerset.

 Daughter Elizabeth Schrock (1873-1935) married a cousin, George Brinton McClellan Dull ( ? - ? ) of the family of William and Margaret (Flick) Dull.
 See their entry for more.